What exactly is homeowners insurance?

 - Update your policy with expensive purchases.

 Pay attention to coverage limits for specific items.
 If you purchase a new item that exceeds your policy’s limit, you risk not having sufficient coverage.
 Consider additional endorsements and floaters with any newly purchased valuable item.

-Insurance companies see things like old roofs, mold, and general disrepair as liabilities and will change you accordingly for them.
-It is important to maintain the structural integrity of your home to ensure your premiums don’t climb unnecessarily.
+Insurance companies see things like old roofs, mold, and general disrepair as liabilities and will charge you accordingly for them.
+It is important to maintain the structural integrity of your home to ensure your premiums don’t increase unnecessarily.